 Emphasis in Classical Instrumental/Vocal Performance or Chamber Music program

-A live audition before members of the Music faculty; or for applicants unable to travel to San Francisco, a high quality Vimeo video, 30-45 minutes in duration demonstrating the student's current level of accomplishment.
+Schedule a live audition before members of the Music faculty; or for applicants unable to travel to San Francisco, submit a high quality Vimeo video link as part of the application, 30-45 minutes in duration demonstrating the student's current level of accomplishment.
 A repertoire list is also required, including an indication of those works on the list which have been performed in recital.

 Emphasis in Orchestra or Wind Ensemble Conducting